W3 Wine School

 Vin Jaune

 Vin Jaune is a unique wine from the Jura region, known for its oxidative style and nutty flavors.
-Its complexity and intensity can complement the rich and nutty taste of Comté cheese, creating a harmonious pairing experience.
+Its complexity and intensity can complement the rich and nutty taste of the Comté cheese, creating a harmonious pairing experience.

 Sparkling Wines